Disciplinary processes and tribunals

 - Disciplinary Regulations (PDF): set out how AAT deals with complaints of misconduct by AAT members.

-- Professional Standards Investigations policy (PDF): explains how we handle complaints about the conduct or services provided by AAT members.
+- Investigation of complaints policy (PDF) [LINK TBC]: explains how we handle complaints about the conduct or services provided by AAT members.

 Make a complaint about an AAT member